Dewey Decimal Classification: Design

 The classification was originally enumerative, meaning that it listed all of the classes explicitly in the schedules.
 Over time it added some aspects of a faceted classification scheme, allowing classifiers to construct a number by combining a class number for a topic with an entry from a separate table.
 Tables cover commonly used elements such as geographical and temporal aspects, language, and bibliographic forms.
 For example, a class number could be constructed using 330 for economics + .9 for geographic treatment + .04 for Europe to create the class 330.94 European economy.
 Or one could combine the class 973 (for the United States) + .05 (for periodical publications on the topic) to arrive at the number 973.05 for periodicals concerning the United States generally.
 The classification also makes use of mnemonics in some areas, such that the number 5 represents the country Italy in classification numbers like 945 (history of Italy), 450 (Italian language), and 195 (Italian philosophy).
 The combination of faceting and mnemonics makes the classification synthetic in nature, with meaning built into parts of the classification number.

-The Dewey Decimal Classification has a number for all subjects, including fiction, although many libraries maintain a separate fiction section shelved by alphabetical order of the author's surname.
+The Dewey Decimal Classification has a number for all subjects, including fiction (the 800s), although many libraries maintain a separate fiction section shelved by alphabetical order of the author's surname.
 Each assigned number consists of two parts: a class number (from the Dewey system) and a book number, which "prevents confusion of different books on the same subject".
-A common form of the book number is called a Cutter number, which represents the author and distinguishes the book from other books on the same topic.
+A common form of the book number is called a Cutter number, which represents the author.